mariabaldeon/EMONAS/README.md

 * Simpleitk 2.0.2

 # Dataset
 The prostate MR images from the PROMISE12 challenge is available [here](https://promise12.grand-challenge.org/).
-Firts, **you must download the dataset, rename the folder to *Images* and locate it in */Datasets/Promise12* for the code to run** (the path set by default for the image dataset is *Datasets/Promise12/Images)*.
+Firts, **you must download the dataset, put all images in a folder named *Images* and locate it in */Datasets/Promise12* for the code to run** (the path set by default for the image dataset is *Datasets/Promise12/Images)*.
 The parameters used to preprocess the data are located in ```main.py``` in the ```params["DataManager"]``` dictionary.
 If you want to change any parameter, please do it here.
 # Architecture search
 To carry out the architecture search run: